PedroErnst/SuiteCRMManifester/README.md

 Zip the folder!

+### new

+The new command takes a folder path, creates it if it doesn't exist, and copies over a boilerplate manifest and license.

+`php manifester new <directory>`

 ### update

 The update command does a git diff and parses the list of files into our manifest